-[PDF] An overview of the Texas Moving Image Industry Incentive Program and the total economic impact (jobs created, production spend, ROI) via projects accepted into the program since 2007.
+[Infographic] An overview of TMIIIP and the total economic impact (jobs created, production spend, ROI) via projects accepted into the program since 2007.

 Updated: September 2023

-[PDF] A list of the Texas Moving Image Industry Incentive Program (TMIIIP) Paid Projects with Information on in-state spending and jobs created since 2007.
+[Report] A list of the Paid TMIIIP Projects with information on in-state spending and jobs created since the program began in 2007.

-Last Updated: January 9, 2019
+Last Updated: January 2023

 The Texas Moving Image Industry Incentive Program (TMIIIP), a grant rebate, is designed to build the economy through the moving image industry and create jobs in Texas.